DataFlexCode/DTAI/README.md

-        [X] Comboform automatically updated when model changed [X] Store model list in property of AI subclass so that API request is not needed everytime [X] A text edit control to enter a text prompt [S] A file selection dialog to select optional attachments to send with the prompt [X] procedure OnFileDropped implemented to add files to grid [X] Add ability to delete files in the grid [X] Open files in grid on double click in default Windows App
+        [X] Comboform automatically updated when model changed [X] Store model list in property of AI subclass so that API request is not needed everytime [X] A text edit control to enter a text prompt [X] A file selection method to select optional attachments to send with the prompt [X] procedure OnFileDropped implemented to add files to grid [X] Add ability to delete files in the grid [X] Open files in grid on double click in default Windows App